kraxel/gterm/README.md

 =====

 Terminal application, based on gtk3 and vte.
-The plan is to have a modern terminal (which runs on wayland for example) for xterm fans.
+The plan is to have a modern terminal (which can -- for example -- run on wayland and render emoji) for xterm fans.

 Command line options are compatible with xterm.
 Likewise config file key naming follows xterm resource naming.
 No config UI, you have to